Here are some interesting Italy Facts which were chosen and researched by kids especially for kids.

 And of course, Italians love soccer!
 The admittedly quite brutal Calcio storico match is still played and celebrated in Florence once a year.
 Calcio means soccer in Italian.

-The family is very important for Italians, where there are still many big families including grandparents, parents and children in the household.
+The family is very important for Italians.
+In Italy, many families include grandparents, parents and children living together in one household.

 Italians love their food, which is usually prepared freshly by 'la mama', the mother, or the nonna, the grandmother.

-Alessandro Volta, was the prioneer who did studies in electricity, hence the name 'Volt' describing a unit of electricity.
+Alessandro Volta, was the prioneer who did studies in electricity.
+The unit "volt" is named after him.

 More Italy Facts about Famous Italians for Kids: Explorers, Inventors and more

 Italian is a Romance language and the language roots are in the Latin language.
-Italian is very close to French, as 89% of the vocabulary are shared, and 82% is shared with the Spanish vocabulary.
+Italian is very close to French and Spanish.
+All three languages come from Latin and share a large amount of similar vocabulary.

 Italian is an official language not only in Italy but also in Switzerland, San Marino and Vatican City.

 The Italian alphabet consists of 21 letters only.
-The letters j, k, w, x and y do not exist, except for lean words, that means words that originate in another language.
+The letters j, k, w, x and y do not exist, except for loan words, that means words that originate in another language.

-The pronunciation is soft and very melodic and so the language is used in opera and also popular by young pop music artists.
+The pronunciation is soft and very melodic which is why the Italian language is often used in opera and also very popular by young pop music artists.

 In remote rural villages in Italy's northern regions, some of the older people, however, do only speak a little Italian and still mainly use a regional language such as German in the Alto Adige or French in the Valle d’Aosta or the unique Ladino (Ladin) language in the Trentino.